 Re-register from unlimited company to private limited company is allowed under the Companies Act 2006.

-There are two types of private limited company, your unlimited company could re-register to.
+There are two types of private limited companies, your unlimited company could re-register to.

 - A company limited by shares